scala/scala3/docs/docs/reference/changed-features/structural-types.md

 sequence of pairs of labels of type `String` and values of type `Any`.
-When we create a `Person` as a `Record` we have to assert with a typecast that the record defines the right fields of the right types. `Record` itself is too weakly typed so the compiler cannot know this this without help from the user.
+When we create a `Person` as a `Record` we have to assert with a typecast that the record defines the right fields of the right types. `Record` itself is too weakly typed so the compiler cannot know this without help from the user.
 In practice, the connection between a structural type and its underlying generic representation would most likely be done by a database layer, and therefore would not be a concern of the end user